It is easier to build strong children than to repair broken men.

 I like to research.
 And for many years I had no idea how this hidden abuse could be so harmful to people.

-Dr. Jonice Webb, states, “emotional neglect is the silent killer of a child’s spirit.”
+Jonice Webb, clinical psychologist, states, “emotional neglect is the silent killer of a child’s spirit.”
 She also has said that children are born pre-wired with some very specific emotional needs.
 Dr. Webb states, “Childhood Emotional Neglect is both simple in its definition and powerful in its effects.
 It happens when your parents fail to respond enough to your emotional needs while they’re raising you.”

 That’s simple enough for me.
 I had one parent laugh while I was bullied and another who offered no protection because it was always, “You kids stop this nonsense.”